 - Project Types: The projects you will typically work on may include citywide comprehensive plans, small area plans, neighborhood plans, downtown plans, housing strategies, parks and recreation system plans, and inclusive community engagement, including the use of various online tools.

 MIG works on projects nationwide; some travel, evening, and weekend work will be required for community engagement, site evaluations, or to meet deadlines.
 MIG encourages a work-life balance, and these excess hours can be offset during the week when possible.

 To accomplish the responsibilities, you will be able to manage competing priorities, think critically and creatively, work as part of a collaborative team in an open environment, and maintain a sense of humor and camaraderie.
 In addition, you have some combination of the following qualifications:

 - A Bachelor’s degree in planning, urban design, landscape architecture, public policy, geography or a related field.
 (A Master’s degree in these or a complementary field is a plus.)

 - Relevant consulting experience working in planning or a closely related field and experience producing plan documents.

-- Excellent skills in graphics and document presentation and written and verbal communication.
+Excellent skills and written and verbal communication.
 Experience developing graphics and documents is desirable.

-- As a plus, you are bilingual with Spanish language skills.
+As a plus, you are bilingual with Spanish or other non-English language skills.